-The OWTS design presented below is based on the total anticipated number of bedrooms (4) for the residence, as well as the classification for the natural topsoil and organic materials.
-Considering the anticipated construction, NWCC has determined, using Table 6-1 of the Regulations, an effluent design flow of 525 gallons per day (gpd) for a four bedroom system.
+The OWTS design presented below is based on one bedroom for the residence and the three bedrooms for the future residence, as well as the classification for the natural topsoil and organic materials.
+Considering the anticipated construction, NWCC has determined, using Table 6-1 of the Regulations, an effluent design flow of 600 gallons per day (gpd) for the OWTS.

 Trench/Chamber System: The OWTS should consist of a trench soil absorption system utilizing Infiltrator Quick-4 Standard or ADS ARC 36 chambers.
-Based on the soil type, design effluent flow, a Long Term Acceptance Rate (LTAR) of 0.5 gpd/ft2 (Treatment Level 1) and size adjustment factors of 0.9 for a dosed trench system (Table 10-2) and 0.7 for chambers (Table 10-3), a minimum trench STA of 662 square feet is required for the residence.
+Based on the soil type, design effluent flow, a Long Term Acceptance Rate (LTAR) of 0.5 gpd/ft2 (Treatment Level 1) and size adjustment factors of 0.9 for a dosed trench system (Table 10-2) and 0.7 for chambers (Table 10-3), a minimum trench STA of 756 square feet is required for the OWTS.

 Using information provided by Infiltrator System, Inc., an absorption area of 12ft2/Quick-4 Standard Infiltrator chamber was used in the design.
-This results in a minimum of fifty-six (56) Quick-4 Standard Infiltrator chambers.
-NWCC recommends the chambers be installed with a minimum of three runs with two runs having 19 chambers/run and one run having 18 chambers/run.
+This results in a minimum of sixty-three (63) Quick-4 Standard Infiltrator chambers.
+NWCC recommends the chambers be installed with at least four runs with three runs having 16 chambers/run and one run having 15 chambers/run.
 An alternate to using Quick-4 Standard Infiltrator chambers is to use ADS ARC 36 chambers.
-Using an absorption area of 15ft2/ARC 36 chamber, a minimum of forty-five (45) ARC 36 chambers can be used for the OWTS.
-If the ARC 36 chambers are used, NWCC recommends the chambers be installed with a minimum of three runs with each run having 15 chambers/run.
+Using an absorption area of 15ft2/ARC 36 chamber, a minimum of fifty-one (51) ARC 36 chambers can be used for the OWTS.
+If the ARC 36 chambers are used, NWCC recommends the chambers be installed with four runs with three runs having 13 chambers/run and one run having 12 chambers/run.